lillijo/xai-evaluation-master-thesis/NOTESPAPERS.md

 - 3 use cases: detecting and removing Clever Hans, understanding relation between similar classes, show manipulation of adversarial perturbations of input
 - assume mapping I -> K (k in K are sub-strategies/neurons/concepts) -> Y
 - uses same idea as CRP: filtering on concept k in backpropagation
-- build linear model from activations to inferred latent concepts, use like encode decoder but with exact reconstruction -> U^T U = I_d' (U in R^(d*d'))
+- build linear model from activations to inferred latent concepts, use like encode decoder but with exact reconstruction -> U^T U = I_d' (U in R^(d\*d'))
 - one solution: d' eigenvectors associated with highest eigenvalues of symmetrized cross-covariance matrix E[ac^T + ca^T]
 - takes into account the response to activation a via context vector c
 - therefore PRCA ignores high variance directions if model responds invariant or negatively to these variations
-- DRSA: relevant and *disentangled* e.g low spatial overlap
+- DRSA: relevant and _disentangled_ e.g low spatial overlap

+## Inducing Causal Structure for Interpretable Neural Networks